 Exhilarated after a broadcast, we'd unwind with our colorful guests and just talk.
 Of course, with the incredibly well-rounded Fred, you could discuss literally anything.

 And with those conversations always came laughter

-But it sure wasn’t funny when Fred came down with prostate and bone cancer in 2003.
+But it sure wasn’t funny when Fred came down with prostate and bone cancer.
 Yet he was so incredibly nonchalant about it, so fearlessly uncomplaining, that I just assumed he’d pull through.
 But suddenly his shock of hair was thinning and eventually almost gone.
 And there were weeks at a time that he was out sick as well, and I’d be at the helm of the show with two other co-hosts.

 The show was burned onto a CD for me and I rushed out to the hospital to play it for him.
 A fellow DJ was already there gently strumming a guitar and shot me a look that clearly read, “It isn’t good.”
 And one glace at an incredibly frail, bed-ridden Fred and I realized just that without her needing to say a word.
 He had that very same “look” my own Dad did at the end.

 I played the CD for him.
 In and out of consciousness, he listened to the glowing tributes and kept repeating, “That’s lovely…that’s lovely.”

 It was like he was hearing his own memorial service.
 I excused myself.
 Sitting in the bathroom, I cried my eyes out.